Position: Tensor Networks are a Valuable Asset for Green AI: Critical Discussion and Conclusion

-Our vision is that TNs will have a broad application in AI in diverse sectors and contribute to more sustainable AI research.
-We encourage researchers to integrate TNs in their research, address the open questions, and by this means push AI progress forward.
-This paper is the first milestone to elaborate on TNs from a Green AI perspective.
-We showed how TNs can make AI algorithms \textit{better}.
+We envision that TNs will have a broad application in diverse sectors of AI and contribute to more sustainable AI.
+We encourage researchers to integrate TNs in their research, address the open questions, and advance AI progress.